schultzm/havic/README.md

     cd havic
     . install.sh

 The process will take up to 30 minutes and verbose output will be printed to screen during the install.
+If the installation fails, read the screen output and traceback to the error.
+Submit installation issues to github.

 ## Usage